Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ketoacidotic diabetic coma is a condition that develops on the background of diabetes mellitus and is characterized by hyperglycemia and a high level of ketonemia.
-It is an acute and life-threatening complication of diabetes, it develops mainly in patients with type 1 diabetes.
+Ketoacidotic diabetic coma is a condition that develops against the background of diabetes mellitus and is characterized by hyperglycemia and a high level of ketonemia.
+It is an acute and life-threatening complication of diabetes, developing mainly in patients with type 1 diabetes.
 This condition is accompanied by metabolic disorders, which are characterized by hyperglycemia, ketoacidosis and ketonuria.

-Late diagnosis of type 1 diabetes mellitus, intercurrent diseases, surgery, injuries, stressful situations; treatment regimens.
+Late diagnosis of type 1 diabetes mellitus, intercurrent diseases, surgical interventions, injuries, stressful situations; violations of the treatment regimen.

-At stage II of decompensated diabetic ketoacidosis, consciousness becomes soporous, pupils respond to light and tendon reflexes are reduced.
+In stage II of decompensated diabetic ketoacidosis, consciousness becomes soporous, pupillary response to light and tendon reflexes are reduced.
 Tachycardia develops.
 Blood pressure is low.
-Abdominal syndrome is associated with frequent vomiting, loose stools and symptoms of pseudoperitonitis.
+Abdominal syndrome joins in with frequent vomiting, loose stools and pseudoperitonitis.
 Polyuria is replaced by oliguria.

-Stage III - diabetic ketoacidotic coma - is characterized by loss of consciousness, depression of reflexes, narrow pupils with no response to light.
+Stage III - diabetic ketoacidotic coma - is characterized by loss of consciousness, depressed reflexes, narrow pupils with no reaction to light.
 The smell of acetone is felt in the room.
-The phenomena of dehydration and impaired hemodynamics are expressed.
-Breath Kussmaul.
-Determine hepatomegaly, anuria.
-Hyperglycemia at the level of 20-30 mmol / l, the level of ketone bodies in the blood is 1.7-17 mmol / l.
-Plasma osmolality does not exceed 320 mOsm / kg.
+Dehydration and hemodynamic disturbances are expressed.
+Kussmaul breathing.
+Hepatomegaly and anuria are determined.
+Hyperglycemia at the level of 20-30 mmol/l, the level of ketone bodies in the blood is 1.7-17 mmol/l.
+Plasma osmolality does not exceed 320 mOsm/kg.
 Ketonuria is determined.

 What's bothering you?